matt-tro/send-rfid/README.md

 # send-rfid
-Keyboard emulation for RFID devices
+Tis is a keyboard emulation for RFID devices